TamurOne10/ML-Diabetes-Detection/README.md

 ---

 ## Results
-- Final model achieved an accuracy of XX% and an F1-score of XX.
+- Final model achieved an accuracy of 85 % and an F1-score of XX.
 - Identified key predictors of diabetes: Glucose, BMI, and Age.

 ---